sedostheatre/sedos.co.uk/input/about/join-us.md

 **Backstage and production**

 We always strive for a professional standard, both on stage and behind.
 Sedos offers the chance to broaden your skills in lighting, sound design, set design, marketing, costumes, crewing and a host of other non-performance skill.

-Our production teams are also Sedos members, as are most of our backstage crews.
+[Find out more about getting involved backstage.](https://sedos.co.uk/backstage)

 **Socials**

 We put together regular and varied social events for our members, from play-readings to pub quizzes and karaoke nights.
+[Information about our socials is posted here.](https://sedos.co.uk/get-involved)

 **Workshops**